 - Kim's gluten free bread flour blend--there really is no substitute for my bread flour blend.
 If you need to substitute within the blend itself, you'll find all that info on my flour blends page.

 - Baking powder

 - Baking soda

-- Yogurt–just plain yogurt, not Greek style.
-If all you have is Greek yogurt, add about a tbsp or two of heavy cream to about 1/2 cup of Greek yogurt and stir.
+- Yogurt--just plain yogurt, not Greek style.
+If all you have is Greek yogurt, add about a tablespoon or two of heavy cream to about ½ cup of Greek yogurt and stir.
 This will loosen it up enough to use it in this recipe.
 For dairy-free, use a dairy-free yogurt, such as So Delicious.